 Supporting the platforms are the finance software platform providers.
 These technology companies offer either customised trade finance platform solutions that are developed from scratch or white label solutions that come with an already developed user interface to which you can add your company branding.

 Chetu Inc. is a Florida-based software development company that has been in business for 17 years.
 It develops P2P software that offers a range of services including borrow profiling, online P2P funding applications and loan monitoring processes.

-Antier Solutions is represented in the US, UK and India and has 10 years’ experience in offering a white label P2P lending platform that can be launched in the market with the customer’s branding.
-For the past five years it has incorporated crypto lending into its P2P lending platform and customers can get an automated platform driven by a matching engine or a lending market place.
+Antier Solutions is represented in the US, UK and India and has 10 years of experience in offering a white label P2P lending platform that can be launched in the market with the customer’s branding.
+For the past five years, it has incorporated crypto lending into its P2P lending platform and customers can get an automated platform driven by a matching engine or a lending market place.

 Velmie has been providing a range of innovative white label trade finance and factoring technology solutions since 2010 for financial institutions and entrepreneurs.
 Our flexible, microservices approach to building financial software solutions enables it to support different types of markets and operations.